alan-turing-institute/grace/README.md

 ## Science

-The acronym `grace` stands for __G__ raph __R__ epresentation __A__ nalysis for __C__ onnected __E__ mbeddings.
+The acronym `grace` stands for __G__ raph __R__ epresentation __A__ nalysis for __C__ onnected __E__ mbeddings 📈📉.
 This tool was developed by researchers as a scientific project at The Alan Turing Institute in the [Data Science for Science programme](https://www.turing.ac.uk/research/research-programmes/data-science-science-and-humanities).

 As the initial use case, we (see the [list of contributors](#contributors) below) developed `grace` for localising filaments in cryo-electron microscopy (cryoEM) imaging datasets as an image processing tool that automatically identifies filamentous proteins and locates the regions of interest, an accessory or binding protein.

-Find out more details about the project aims & objectives [here](https://www.turing.ac.uk/research/research-projects/machine-learning-and-large-cryogenic-electron-microscopy-data-sets) & [here](https://www.turing.ac.uk/research/research-projects/molecular-structure-images-under-physical-constraints).
+Find out more details about the project aims & objectives [here](https://www.turing.ac.uk/research/research-projects/machine-learning-and-large-cryogenic-electron-microscopy-data-sets) & [here](https://www.turing.ac.uk/research/research-projects/molecular-structure-images-under-physical-constraints) or visit the [citation](#citation) panel below to check out the overarching research projects.

 ---